ellipsisComma/weird-waves/README.md

 * It uses an outdated stylesheet and outdated scripts.
 * It requires audio durations to be stored in `archive.js` instead of being retrieved from the files themselves.

 These changes are necessary due to the outdated browser/rendering engine used by popular free broadcasting software (OBS and Streamlabs OBS).
-In particular, this engine treats all media as streaming media of infinite length, so audio durations must be provided separately from the files.
+In particular, this engine treats all media as streaming media of infinite length, so audio durations must be provided separately from the audio files and their metadata.

 ## Adding schedules

-Schedules are themed (or simply random) groups of shows that vary week by week, with each new schedule appearing in the landing/welcome section on Monday at 00:00 (UTC+0).
+Schedules are themed (or just random) groups of shows that vary week by week, with each new schedule appearing in the landing/welcome section on Monday at 00:00 (UTC+0).
 The shows on the schedule can be added to the end of the playlist by clicking the "+ Schedule" button.
 The schedule section only displays if the schedule file exists, loads, and parses (as JSON), otherwise it remains hidden.

 Each schedule file is a JSON file whose name should by default be `schedule-[date].json`, e.g. `schedule-2024-12-30.json`.
 The `[date]` is the ISO format date string for that week's Monday.
 The file should contain an object with three properties: